waywardware/FFXIV-Tracker/README.md

 ## Development

-The core libraries used in this project are Rect, Redux, Redux-Api-Middleware, and Material UI.
+The core libraries used in this project are React, Redux, Redux-Api-Middleware, and Material UI.
 To keep package version consistency, please you `yarn`

 ### Getting started